 In 1959, the expansion program began and Citizens National Bank was the first bank to open a community office in Pine Township, Wexford, in 1959.
 Subsequently, offices were opened in Zelienople in 1962, followed by Lyndora in 1963, Butler in 1965, Parker in 1969, Petrolia in 1974, Clearview Mall in Center Township in 1986, Chicora in 1989, Cranberry in 1991, and Moraine Pointe Plaza in 1994, T-Bones in 1995, and Saxonburg in 1997, Sarver in 1999, Slippery Rock in 1999, and Northtowne Square in 1999.
 In addition to serving the people of Butler County through a growing network of community offices, Citizens National Bank was the first Butler County-headquartered bank to establish a trust department in the community.

 In October of 2005, Citizens National Bank of Evans City changed names to NexTier.
 NexTier is one of few banks that can stand behind its original message of being Locally Owned And Locally Operated.
-Today, Margaret Irvine Weir, a fourth generation of the Irvine family, is President, and Don Shamey is the CEO.
+Today, Don Shamey is the CEO.
 Continuing the tradition of family ownership and values, the Snyder Group, a family-owned business, invested in NexTier as a majority shareholder in April 2011.
 NexTier’s 160 associates continue to carry out the mission of the bank's founders to serve the financial needs of the people of Butler County.

 As the oldest continuous bank in Butler County and the first bank in Evans City, NexTiers' history of safety, soundness, and community involvement spans generations.